 What is Lithosphere?

-A lithosphere is the rigid, outermost shell on Earth.
+The lithosphere is the rigid, outermost shell on Earth.
 It is composed of the crust and the portion of the upper mantle that behaves elastically on time scales of thousands of years or greater.
 The outermost shell of a rocky planet, the crust, is defined on the basis of its chemistry and mineralogy.

 This includes the crust and the uppermost mantle, which constitute the hard and rigid outer layer of the Earth.
-The uppermost part of the lithosphere that chemically reacts to the atmosphere, hydrosphere and biosphere through the soil forming process is called the pedosphere.
+The uppermost part of the lithosphere that chemically reacts to the atmosphere, hydrosphere, and biosphere through the soil-forming process is called the pedosphere.

-The earth’s crust is not a homogeneous substance, it has different layers of rocks including sedimentary rocks on top, granitic and metamorphic rocks in the middle and basaltic rocks on the bottom.
+The earth’s crust is not a homogeneous substance; it has different layers of rocks including sedimentary rocks on top, granitic and metamorphic rocks in the middle, and basaltic rocks on the bottom.

 Types of Lithosphere

-Oceanic,which is associated with oceanic crust and exists in the ocean basins.
+- Oceanic: Which is associated with oceanic crust and exists in the ocean basins.

-Continental,which is associated with continental crust.
+- Continental: This is associated with continental crust.